How to travel by public transport between central London and London Gatwick airport (LGW).

 The Gatwick Express is a non-stop train from Victoria station to the airport.
 It’s not that much quicker than the local trains and is more expensive.

-- Gatwick Express (from Victoria station)
+• Gatwick Express (from Victoria station)

-Pay as you go Oyster/contactless fares by train to/from Gatwick
+Oyster/contactless fares by train to/from Gatwick

 You can use a Pay as you go Oyster card or a contactless payment to pay for the journey to/from Gatwick airport by train.
 Be careful to use the same card when you tap in and out of the barriers.

-The single fare by train is £9.50 off-peak or £17.50 peak.
+The single fare from a train station in zone 1 is £10.10 off-peak or £18.40 peak.

-PAYG Peak train times from London to Gatwick airport
+Oyster/Contactless peak train times from London to Gatwick airport

-The peak fare is charged for travel between 06.30am-9.30am and 4pm-7pm Monday-Friday.
+The peak times are 06.30am–9.30am and 4pm–7pm Monday–Thursday.
 Off-peak is charged at all other times.

-PAYG Peak train times from Gatwick airport to London
+Oyster/Contactless peak train times from Gatwick airport to London

-The peak fare for travel is charged between 06.30am-9.30am Monday-Friday.
 Off-peak is charged at all other times.

-The Gatwick Express is £21.80 with a contactless/oyster card, a 10p discount on their standard single fare.
+The Gatwick Express is £22.90 with a contactless/oyster card, a 10p discount on their standard single fare.

-Please note that the Pay as you go Oyster/contactless fare might not be the cheapest way to pay.
+Please note that the Pay as you go Oyster/contactless fare might not always be the cheapest way to pay.
 Paper tickets could be cheaper especially if you are in a group of 3+, have a Railcard or book tickets in advance (not recommended for travel from the airport).

 How to buy train tickets to/from Gatwick airport